IPadOS 15: App Library

 iPadOS 15 introduces the App Library from the iPhone in iOS 14 to the iPad.

 Multitasking

 New multitasking user interface allows users to enter split view, slide over, enter full screen with quick gestures.
-The multiwindow shelf gives quick access to all running apps.
+The multi window shelf gives quick access to all running apps.

 Quick Note

 A new feature, called Quick Note, can be taken by swiping from the corner with fingers or the Apple Pencil, the Control Center or a keyboard shortcut.

 Safari

-Safari has been redesigned just like in iOS 15 and macOS Monterey.
+Safari has been redesigned, as in iOS 15 and macOS Monterey.
 Safari has tab groups which allow the user to organize tabs into user-defined groups.
 Users can download third party extensions for Safari in the App Store.